meshseed/eidolon-public/docs/faq.md

 ### The graph is laggy

-Try reducing the neuron limit:
+Try reducing the graph limit:
-1. Adjust the **Neuron Limit** slider in the graph controls
+1. Adjust the **Graph Limit** slider in the graph controls
-2. Lower values (100-500) improve performance
+2. Lower values (100-500 neurons) improve performance
-3. Higher values (1000+) show more connections but may be slow
+3. Higher values (1000+ neurons) show more connections but may be slow

 ### Embeddings are taking forever